Table of Contents

 Once you have configured your DNS, the next step is to configure the application itself to use the CDN.

 For your respective stack and store, add a new vost in the format "cdn.example.com" (replace example.com accordingly).

 Cross origin headers are essential when serving static content from a different domain to that of your main website; without them the browser will actively block the requests for security.

-We recommending configuring the headers on both the origin domain and the CDN domain like so,
+We recommending configuring the headers on the CDN domain like so,

 At the top of

 cdn.example.com/___general/cdn.example.com.conf, include the existing CDN configuration to enable it.
 If you want to customise the headers, copy the file to a new location and include that new respective file.

 Then, the final step is to just symlink the document root from the CDN domain to the final domain,